Kevin Tihista: Career

 In many music reviews Tihista's music is frequently compared to the work of singer-songwriter Elliott Smith.
 When interviewed, however, Tihista often seems to resist the comparison and claims he is largely unfamiliar with Smith's work.
 Influences Tihista has acknowledged in interviews include Tears for Fears, the Smiths, Cat Stevens, Bread and America, among others.
 He has consistently named Tears for Fears' "The Hurting" as his favorite album.

 On May 26, 2007, Tihista's MySpace blog announced that he was finishing work on his forthcoming album, "Modern Standard" with long-time collaborators Tom and Ellis Clark.

 On July 29, 2009, a message from Kevin Tihista through his UK label Broken Horse appeared on the Drowned in Sound message boards.
 Kevin reported that he hasn't released anything in a while due to a lack of an American record label, however Broken Horse recently purchased him home recording gear.
 He has over 100 new songs plus hundreds of stock piled songs with the plan to preview some on YouTube soon.
 He plans to release a lot of material in 2010.

 On August 24, 2009, Tihista's MySpace blog announced that he was finishing work on a new album with the running title, "On This Dark Street."
 The recording is apparently the fulfillment of the song collection previously intended for release as "Modern Standard," an album title which Tihista now refers to as "cursed."
 Tihista describes the new album as home recorded and stripped down in comparison with his previous releases.
-The new recording, it appears, will be released on Broken Horse.
+The album was released on Broken Horse.

 On December 3, 2009, Broken Horse listed on its blog the titles of over 30 new Kevin Tihista songs that had been recorded.

 In 2012, Tihista released an album "On This Dark Street", produced with Ellis Clark.

-In 2013, Tihista released "Modern Standard", again produced with Ellis Clark.
 "Modern Standard" was released on July 29, 2013, by Broken Horse records and is also available with a limited edition 4 track EP on a CD-R with hand-stamped artwork.